Authored by the expert who managed and guided the team behind the Honduras Property Pack

 Which amenities increase rent the most in San Pedro Sula?

-The top five amenities that increase rent the most in San Pedro Sula are gated security or controlled access, reliable air conditioning, dedicated parking, water storage tanks, and backup power or generator access.
+The five amenities that increase rent the most in San Pedro Sula are 24/7 security, parking, air conditioning, backup water and a furnished setup with appliances.

 In our property pack covering the real estate market in San Pedro Sula, we cover what are the best investments a landlord can make.